 Understanding Power BI

 Power BI is Microsoft’s interactive data visualization and analytics tool for business intelligence (BI).
-As a business executive, you can use it to pull data from a wide range of systems in the cloud, such as Sellercloud (which you will integrate with Power BI), and on-premises and create dashboards that track the metrics you care about the most, or drill in and (literally) ask questions about your data.
+As a business executive, you can use it to pull data from a wide range of systems in the cloud, such as Sellercloud.
+As well as create dashboards that track the metrics you care about the most, or drill in and ask questions about your data.
 You can create rich reports or embed dashboards and reports into reporting portals you already use.
 The dashboards, reports, and visualizations you can create go far beyond bar and pie charts.

 The primary goal of a self-service BI is to give Business executives the power to quickly access the data they need and generate an easy-to-understand report with dynamic visualizations.